HorusGoul/node-ts-starter/README.md

 - TypeScript
 - ESLint
 - Prettier
-- Husky pre-commit hook that runs ESLint and type checks the code base
+- A pre-commit hook that runs ESLint and type checks the code base
 - A few npm scripts

 ## Scripts